Turning a Calabash BowlComments (1)

 Note: For the best results, I use a 1⁄2" × 3 TPI (teeth/inch) blade.

 6 Remove the template, and, using a drill, bore a 3⁄8" hole 13⁄4" deep into the blank’s nail hole to accept a screw center (Photo D).
-Work to keep the bit at a right angle to the blank’s face.

 Mount the blank and turn the outside

 1 Install a four-jaw chuck onto your lathe’s headstock, and tighten a screw center into it.
 Install a live cup center into the tailstock.
 Now, screw the blank onto the screw center, and bring up the tailstock to secure the blank.